 Michael Mikulka has written well over 100 pieces with varied styles, lengths, and instrumentations.
 His music has been performed throughout the United States and internationally, including by members of the Dallas Symphony Orchestra, Seattle Symphony, Vancouver Symphony Orchestra, and New Jersey Symphony Orchestra, by performance faculty at several universities, by founding members of the Canadian Brass and the Kronos Quartet, and by acclaimed flutist Robert Dick.
 Michael has been named a winner or finalist 32 times in composition contests and calls for scores.

 Michael completed his DMA in Composition at the University of Texas, where he studied with Donald Grantham, Russell Pinkston, Yevgeniy Sharlat, and Dan Welcher.
-He completed his MM in Composition at Central Michigan University, where he studied with David Gillingham and Jay Batzner, and received his undergraduate degree in Music Education from Rutgers University.
+He completed his MM in Composition at Central Michigan University, where he studied with David Gillingham and Jay Batzner, and he received his undergraduate degree in Music Education from Rutgers University.

 Michael is a horn player (plays on a Conn 28D), and most recently studied with Pat Hughes.
 He previously studied with Douglas Lundeen and Amy Emelianoff.
-Michael has recently performed as a member of the University of Texas Wind Ensemble, Symphony Orchestra, and Horn Choir (which won the student division of the 2015 IHS Large Ensemble competition using Michael's "Sarabande and Retaliation" as the main piece).
-In addition, Michael has premiered several solo and chamber compositions and is currently writing a horn multiphonic method book and preparing to record a CD of his horn compositions.
+Michael has recently performed as a member of the University of Texas Wind Ensemble, Symphony Orchestra, and Horn Choir (which won 1st place in the student division of the 2015 IHS Large Ensemble competition using Michael's "Sarabande and Retaliation" as the main piece).
+In addition, Michael has premiered several solo and chamber compositions and is currently writing a horn multiphonic method book and preparing to release a CD of his horn compositions.

 In March of 2013, Michael created New Band Music, a composer advocacy site which promotes self-published wind ensemble works written by "emerging" composers for free.
 In late 2015, Michael expanded this effort to include New Chamber Music, which promotes self-published solo and chamber music written by "emerging" composers for free.
 He was also the creator and conductor of the Vine Orchestra, which was formed in October 2013 and resulted in the premiere of over 50 (six-second or less) pieces, and was a co-founder of the Rutgers Undergraduate Composers Recital.